REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 Notification and Pre-hearing

-1. The Title IX Coordinator will appoint a Hearing Officer to hear the matter and will confirm the Hearing Officer does not have a conflict of interest that would prevent them from remaining neutral.
+1. The Title IX Coordinator will appoint a Hearing Officer to hear the matter and will confirm that the Hearing Officer does not have a conflict of interest that would prevent them from remaining neutral.
 The Title IX Coordinator has the discretion to appoint a trained University employee or an external adjudicator to serve as the Hearing Officer.

 2. The Parties will receive written notice of the allegations of Title IX Sexual Harassment to be reviewed at the hearing, the name of the Hearing Officer, and the date(s) of the hearing at least ten (10) days prior to the hearing.